 Areas of Interest: Student Centered program development: Founder of the BMCC Honor Society of Black Student Scholars, Co-founder of the BMCC Each One Reach One Mentoring Program, Faculty Advisor to student clubs and organizations, Student Advocacy and Activism, faculty Diversity .

 College Committees: Academic Senate, Academic Standing Committee, Department P&B Committee, Black History Month Committee, President of the BMCC Black Faculty and Staff Association

 Dr. Néstor Borrero-Bracero

 Education: Ph.D. in Clinical Psychology, University of Puerto Rico, Río Piedras Campus; B.A., Psychology and Mental Health, University of Puerto Rico, Ponce Campus.
-Externship in Family Therapy (in process) at the Ackerman Institute for the Family.
+Family and Couple Therapy Certification from the Ackerman Institute for the Family.
 New York State Licensed Psychologist.

 Areas of Interest: Relational and contextual factors that impact academic success, Counseling to LGBT students, Coping strategies to improve well-being in students, Family and couples therapy.
-Fluent in Spanish.
+Fluent in Spanish and conversational French.

 Memberships: American Psychological Association.

 Education: Ph.D., Counseling Psychology Fordham University; B.A., Wellesley College.
 New York State Licensed Psychologist.